abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Copy and paste "List" above, a Bash function, prepend it in ~/.bashrc file

-Find and list specific file and/or directory recursively with useful options;
+Find, list specific file and/or directory recursively with useful options;

 Would print its:
 - Size                                         			-s
 - Last modification time                       -t
-- File information (whether 64/32 bit binary etc)    -f
+- Information on file found (whether 64/32 bit binary etc)    -i
-- Dependencies of one level depth             -d
+- Dependencies of file found in one level depth             -d

 Would narrow down search:
 - Limit to find only directory or file type   suffix argument with / or .